devonmurphy/GathererImageGatherer/README.md

 # GathererImageGatherer

-Eventually this will download all the images from http://gatherer.wizards.com/Pages/Default.aspx.
+This python program will download all the card images from http://gatherer.wizards.com/Pages/Default.aspx and saves them in the folder cardImages with their name and set.